 Our experience in the play space

 I took my three best entertainment testers (ages 4, 6 and 8) to check out the new space.
 We were greeted by Phillips — as a big kid himself, you will likely find him dressed in a loud suit and top hat.
-We were given grip socks (no nickel-and-diming here!) before stowing our shoes in the cubbies.
+We were given grip socks before stowing our shoes in the cubbies.
 Then my kids were off and running!

 I thought my kids would instantly go to the two big playgrounds that sandwich the Tiny Town space, but instead they donned police uniforms and took turns chasing “bad guys.”
-They were particularly enamored with the antique typewriter within the jail.
+They were particularly enamored with the antique typewriter in the jail.
 Authentic antiques are peppered throughout to fit the art deco theme.
 Even the exit signs are on theme.

 Parents and caregivers will appreciate that there’s seating everywhere, including on the upper levels to observe the playgrounds or have a bird’s-eye view of Tiny Town.
 This also allows parents to enter the playgrounds from the top, when needed, instead of having to climb through an entire jungle gym to reach a kid in need of a rescue.